Tempo logotype

 6 min read

-Velocity charts in Jira: How to track & improve sprint performance
+Velocity charts in Jira: How to track and improve sprint performance

 Learn how to use velocity charts in Jira to track progress, improve sprint planning, and make data-driven decisions for better agile project management.